harrellbm/Quartz-Garden/content/Re-enchantment.md

 ****

-In contrast we need to show that the [[Cosmology]] of Christianity is alive and vivid even more so than this disembodied goal of enchantment.
-The active work of God and the reality of spiritual warfare are two places where Christian [[Cosmology]] highlights the true and vivid nature of the world.
+In contrast we need to show that the [[cosmology]] of Christianity is alive and vivid even more so than this disembodied goal of enchantment.
+The active work of God and the reality of spiritual warfare are two places where Christian [[cosmology]] highlights the true and vivid nature of the world.
 This needs to avoid the animism and idol making that can quickly come out of an ungrounded dive into a world full of spirits fairies and any other beings one might like to imagine.
 Rather we can accept the desire to return to a more vivid world picture but acknowledge that that world picture starts and stops with the sovereignty of Christ.